piwebcam/PiWebcam/PiWebcam/README.md

 CAMERA_RESOLUTION | The resolution for picture/video
-CAMERA_ROTATE | Rotate image this number of degrees CAMERA_FRAMERATE | Maximum number of frames to be captured per second MOTION_MOVIE | If set a movie (in addition to the picture) will be recorded upon motion MOTION_THRESHOLD | Number of changed pixels that triggers motion detection MOTION_FRAMES | The minimum number of frames in a row to be considered true motion MOTION_EVENT_GAP | Seconds of no motion that triggers the end of an event AI_ENABLE | If checked, upon a motion the image will be further analyzed with an AI model to detect a specific object AI_TOKEN | The API key for authenticating against the AI service AI_OBJECT | The object that must be present in the image to trigger the notification
+CAMERA_ROTATE | Rotate image this number of degrees CAMERA_FRAMERATE | Maximum number of frames to be captured per second MOTION_RECORD_MOVIE | If set a movie (in addition to the picture) will be recorded upon motion MOTION_THRESHOLD | Number of changed pixels that triggers motion detection MOTION_FRAMES | The minimum number of frames in a row to be considered true motion MOTION_EVENT_GAP | Seconds of no motion that triggers the end of an event MOTION_PROCESS_MOVIE | When a motion is detected, process (e.g. notify and analyze) the entire video instead of just the snapshot picture
+AI_ENABLE | If checked, upon a motion the image will be further analyzed with an AI model to detect a specific object AI_TOKEN | The API key for authenticating against the AI service AI_OBJECT | The object that must be present in the image to trigger the notification